My boarding zone said, “Basic,” which is Delta’s way of saying “dead last on the aircraft.”

 There were 12 rows on this commuter to Columbus, and I was seated in 11A by the window.
 As I walked down the aisle, 11B glanced up from his laptop and glared.
 I could tell he was hoping I was sitting in 7D, the only other empty seat on the plane.
 He got up reluctantly to let me in.
 But not before I heard him sigh heavily and caught him rolling his eyes.

-I am a lovely person to sit beside on a plane.
+Not to humble brag, but I am a lovely person to sit beside on a plane.
 I wasn’t coughing or carrying a wailing infant.
 I’m small and I never use the armrest.
 If you’re a talker, I’m happy to swap stories.
-And if youneed to bang away on your laptop for the duration of the flight I’m equally happy to listen to an Audible.
+And if you need to bang away on your laptop for the duration of the flight I’m equally happy to listen to an Audible.

 I smiled, but this guy wasn’t having it.
 I peeked at his laptop, surmised he was a claims adjustor.
 His shirt was emblazoned with Westfeld Insurance Group and his computer screen read, “Insurance Claim Denied.”
 So I popped in my headphones and closed my eyes.
 Neil Gaiman started to whisper Norse myths in my ear and I drifted away.

 Soon enough, we were air bound.
 I felt the steep incline of the plane, then a very sudden drop, followed by some alarming turbulence.
 A message came over the intercom, but I still had my headphones in and didn’t hear it.
 My seat started bucking as if the bolts were coming loose.
 My eyes popped open to see the flight attendant running down the aisle.
 My heart froze in terror.

 I yanked out my headphones, turned around to see the woman behind me in convulsions.
 Her knees were kicking my seat so hard it threw me forward.

 “I’m a doctor!” one man yelled.
 “Is anyone traveling with this woman?”